S.C. delegation mostly supports tighter immigration controls, but divided on Trump order - South Carolina Radio Network

 Support for President Donald Trump’s executive orders this weekend that deal with immigration from certain Mideast countries has polarized South Carolina’s congressional delegation — with even members of Trump’s own party divided on whether the order was critical or went too far.

 The order halts any new refugees for the next four months until the program can be reviewed and imposes a 90-day ban on immigration from Iran and the war-torn countries of Iraq, Libya, Sudan, Syria and Yemen.
-There are questions about whether the ban affects legal American residents from those countries (also known as “green-card holders”), with the White House saying the U.S. Department of Homeland Security can review those instances on a case-by-case basis and the DHES saying the order does not cover green-cards.
+There are questions about whether the ban affects legal American residents from those countries (also known as “green-card holders”), with the White House saying the U.S. Department of Homeland Security can review those instances on a case-by-case basis and DHS officials saying the order does not cover “green cards.”

 U.S. Rep. Jeff Duncan has been Trump’s most reliable ally in the South Carolina delegation and he wholly endorsed the order.
 “It has been well reported that people from other countries are even attempting to pose as Syrian refugees in order to gain access to Europe and the United States,” he wrote on Facebook.
 “While many of these people are doing this in hopes of achieving a better life, there are numerous recorded instances of terrorists disguising themselves as refugees in order to enter other countries.”